nest/nest-simulator/doc/htmldoc/synapses/connection_management.rst

 		:link-type: ref

 		.. image:: ../static/img/Multapse_H.png

-We here provide formal definitions of connectivity concepts for neuronal network models.
-These concepts encompass the basic connectivity rules illustrated above which are already commonly used by the computational neuroscience community.
-Beyond that, we discuss concepts to reflect some of the richness of anatomical brain connectivity and complement in particular non-spatial connectivity rules with rules for spatially organized connectivity.
-Much of the information on this page is based on the paper "Connectivity concepts in neuronal network modeling" [1]_.

-For each high-level connectivity rule, we give both an algorithmic construction rule and the resulting connectivity distribution.
-Modelers can use these definitions to succinctly specify connection rules in their studies.
-However, if details differ from our standard definitions, these details should still be specified.
-Furthermore, we suggest symbols that can be used to indicate the corresponding connectivity types in network diagrams and add the corresponding CSA expressions from [2]_.

-In the specification of connectivity concepts we use the following notations and definitions.
-Let :math:`\mathcal{S}=\{s_1,\ldots, s_{N_s}\}` be the ordered set of sources of cardinality :math:`N_s` and :math:`\mathcal{T}=\{t_1,\ldots, t_{N_t}\}` the set of targets of cardinality :math:`N_t`.
-Then the set of all possible directed edges between members of :math:`\mathcal{S}` and :math:`\mathcal{T}` is given by the Cartesian product :math:`\mathcal{E}_{ST}=\mathcal{S \times T}` of cardinality :math:`N_s\cdot N_t`.

-If the source and target populations are identical (:math:`\mathcal{S= T}`) a source can be its own target.
-We call such a self-connection an :ref:`autapse <multapse_autapse>`.
-If autapses are not allowed, the target set for any node :math:`i \in \mathcal{S}` is :math:`\mathcal{T=S} \setminus i`, with cardinality :math:`N_t=N_s-1`.
-If there is more than one edge between a source and target (or from a node to itself), we call this a :ref:`multapse <multapse_autapse>`.

-The :math:`{degree\ distribution}\ P(k)` is the distribution across nodes of the number of edges per node.
-In a directed network, the distribution of the number of edges going out of (into) a node is called the :math:`{out\!-\!degree} (in\!-\!degree)` distribution.
-The distributions given below describe the effect of applying a connection rule once to a given :math:`\mathcal{S}-\mathcal{T}` pair.

 Connections between populations of neurons and between neurons and devices for stimulation and recording in NEST are created with the